Heart Rate Variability is a powerful data tool for guiding a cyclist’s training and recovery, but it isn’t the only wrench in the toolbox.

 HRV is generally higher when the heart is beating slower.
 The lifestyle choices we make have a significant impact on HRV as we work to improve the balance in our lives.
 It’s a good thing.

-What Has a Negative Effect on HRV?
+What Has a Negative Effect on HRV and Cycling?

 When confronted by a stressful situation, elevated sympathetic activity prepares us to react.
 Our heart rate increases, and HRV decreases.
 The same is true of exercise.
 The sympathetic nervous system gets us ready to go at the beginning of a training session.
 Our heart rate increases blood flow to our muscles and readies us for the fight to come.
 It is a normal response.